HomeDing/HomeDing/examples/RFBridge/README.md

 # The RFBridge Example folder

 This folder contains a implementations of device that can send and receive RF codes using 433 MHz transmitters and receivers to build a device that can bridge between these 2 wireless technologies.

+The local implemented [RFCodes Element] can send and receive RF codes using 433 / 315 MHz transmitters and receivers based on actions that can interact with other elements.
+This device that can bridge between these 2 wireless technologies.

-This element depends on the [RFCodes library](https://github.com/mathertel/rfcodes) that you can find also through the Arduino library manager.
+The element on the [RFCodes library](https://github.com/mathertel/rfcodes) that you can find also through the Arduino library manager.
 Be sure to install it before compiling/verifying/uploading.

 ## System configuration